escauley/HowTos/docs/GitHub/sop_actions.md

-## GitHub Actions for Pipelines
+# GitHub Best Practices: GitHub Actions

 The following describe the minimum GitHub actions that should be deployed with any production pipeline.
 The actions are automatically provided via the [cookiecutter](https://github.com/CCBR/CCBR_SnakemakePipelineCookiecutter) template.

 1. Documentation (assumes `mkdocs build`; required)

-    - This rule will automatically update any documentation built with mkdocs for all PR's.
+    - These rules will automatically update any documentation built with mkdocs for all PR's.
+    - Rule Name(s): mkdocs_build --> pages-build-and-deployment

 2. Dry-run with test sample data for any PR to dev branch (required)